AlexBallewWWU/Link-State-Routing-Simulator/README.md

 # Link-State Routing #

+## Project Idea ##

+This project was given through my Networking class at Western Washington University and through professor See-Mong Tan.
+The test provided to run the program are written by See-Mong Tan.

 ## Background ##

 Link state routing is typically used on a small scale in intra-domain networks, with examples like small campuses or even individual buildings on campuses.